The coronavirus has put a kink in the release of some of this year’s most hotly anticipated new vehicles. Here’s our rundown of the delays.

 Sadly (mostly just for car journalists), Porsche canceled its media test drives for the new 911 Turbo S. A car which is, for the record, the absolute bee’s knees.

 It also sounds like we are going to have to wait even longer for Rivian’s R1T electric pickup to finally launch.
 Production on the R1T had been planned for December of this year but has now been pushed into 2021.
 Rivian’s plant in Normal, Illinois, is also planned to assemble their R1S electric SUV as well as a new fleet of delivery vehicles for Amazon and an electric SUV for Lincoln.
-These project too may be forced to alter their production schedules.
+These projects too may be forced to alter their production schedules.

 It’s important to note that all these delays are necessary, not just for the safety of factory workers, salespeople, and customers, but from a business standpoint.
 Manufacturers are hedging against overproduction by delaying new releases and waiting for economic activity to pick back up.